 Repairing our pipes and roads remains a high priority.
 We need to keep the city running and provide libraries, community facilities and events we enjoy.

-We face some big decisions regarding the repair, replacement and maintenance of essential infrastructure in the next 10 years.
+With your feedback in mind, Councillors have made some big decisions regarding the repair, replacement and maintenance of essential infrastructure in the next 10 years.

 Our infrastructure provides essential services to the city, including water supply, wastewater, stormwater, transport, facilities, parks and solid waste.